(Originally seen in Raze magazine, Issue #1, 2018)

 Based on a previous haphazard removal of a prescription steroid, this next exit was handled with care, but still proved far less than cooperative.
 (Because this is boring, and ultimately just the perimeter of the point) I will say that the steroid removal presented an element of physical and psychological dysfunction that I would not wish on any but three of my worst enemies; Nothing worked, yet I made it work, because it had to work.
 Until, it wouldn’t.

-I knew that I had a few months to right the ship, and did not doubt for one minute (until the week before the trip) that I would do so.
+I knew I had a few months to right the ship, and did not doubt for one minute (until the week before I was to leave) that I would do so.
 It was very important to me to be at my best.
 People do not offer me things; I am the proverbial squeaky wheel- We are where we are because we made it so (for better or worse)… Here were a group of people that I respected extending a thorns-removed olive branch, and there was not a moment of doubt (until the week before the trip) as to whether I would grab hold.

 The primary inviter had some idea of the situation I was in, but only because I wanted to pre-qualify that I was not usually a tipsy, clumsy, poorly-coordinated mess, assuming I did make it out at all.